 Women in Manitoba should not be denied access to breast screening starting at age 40 if they choose to begin early detection.
 Every woman has the right to make informed decisions about her health.
 If you are 40 or older and feel that screening is right for you, ask your doctor for a referral.
 Every woman in Canada has a right to a mammogram in her 40s.
-The province of Manitoba is working on implementing self-referral for breast screening starting at age 45 in December 2025 and age 40 in December 2026.
+The province of Manitoba is working on implementing self-referral for breast screening starting at age 45 in January 2026 and age 40 in December 2026.
 This information is provided to help you access screening in the meantime.
 You don have to wait for self-referral, you can go now!
-Source: Task Force
+Source: Task Force and scroll down to the Draft Recommendations > Recommendations and read the information in the blue box.
+Print or screenshot to take along to a healthcare appointment.

-Here are some tips to have a conversation with your doctor to request a mammogram in your 40s- link.
+Here are some tips to have a conversation with your doctor to request a mammogram in your 40s.

 Here are some tips to have a conversation with your doctor to request an ultrasound.